Shoaib-2/SendStream/README.md

 ### Mailchimp
 To integrate with Mailchimp, ensure you have your API key and server prefix set in the `.env` file.
 The application will handle subscriber management and newsletter sending through the Mailchimp API.

-### Substack
-Similar to Mailchimp, you can integrate with Substack by providing the necessary API credentials in the `.env` file.

 ## Contributing
 Contributions are welcome!
 Please follow these steps to contribute: